epfl-ada/ada-2021-project-name/docs/index.md

 {% include  quotes_by_occupation_slider_years.html %}

-As we can see, it started in 2008 with a specific group of people which are cryptographers , politicians , programmers , businesspersons , and scientists.
+As we can see, it started in 2008 with a specific group of people which were mostly cryptographers and programmers.
 We see these groups speak up about cryptocurrency every year more or less.
 The first years until 2012 , programmers and politicians were taking the lead in the number of occurrences.
 Starting 2013 and until 2017, the businesspersons took the lead while the economists also started to speak up more starting 2014.
 In the year 2013, many lawyers spoke up about blockchain and cryptocurrency.It is an interesting observation since in that year bitcoin witnessed major developments in the legal framework and has received widespread attention from newspapers.
 In the years 2015 and 2016, the media group made its appearance among the top 5 occupations.